Lactarius turpis

-Lactarius turpis (also L. plumbeus or L. necator) is a Eurasian species of fungus, commonly known as the ugly milk-cap in English.
+Lactarius turpis (also L. plumbeus or L. necator) is a Eurasian species of fungus, commonly known as the ugly milk-cap or green birch milk cap in English.

 Its messy, dirty appearance is characteristic of the species and gives it its English name and the Latin species epithet, turpis.
 It seems to collect debris on top and the gills acquire a dirty brownish stain due to discoloured milk.

 Taxonomy

 This very variable mushroom demonstrates a common phenomenon in mycology as there is much disagreement over naming.
 The three main scientific designations: